Updated: Sep 29

 Funding sources- Who and how much?
 What strings will be attached?

-Suppliers- How do I know the goods will actually arrive from China?
+Suppliers- How do I know the goods will actually arrive from the supplier in China?
 How do I protect myself?

-Hard Costs- operations, insurances, licenses, and discovering unforeseen costs...
+Hard Costs- operations, insurance, licenses, and discovering unforeseen costs...

 Operations management- How does it all flow?